genneko/website-source/content/playing-with-bsd/networking/freebsd-wireguard-quicklook.md

 ```

 2. Make the downloaded package files available to jails.
-Although you can simply copy the files to jails' filesystem, nullfs mount /var/cache/pkg looks much easier.
+Although you can simply copy the files to jails' filesystem, nullfs mount /var/cache/pkg on jails looks much easier.
 The following line in /etc/jail.conf achieves this.
 When you start jails, the host's /var/cache/pkg is mounted on each jail's /mnt directory.
 [/etc/jail.conf]